 Tables 3 and 4 identify infrastructure for the PDA with the exception of that required for Area B (refer Schedule 4).
-For Area B, the applicable provisions of Brisbane City Plan48 Priority Infrastructure Plan apply.
+For Area B, the applicable provisions of the Brisbane City Plan59 Local Government Infrastructure Plan apply.

-To remove doubt, for development in Area A (refer Schedule 4), the infrastructure requirements are those of this infrastructure plan and not Brisbane City Plan49.
+To remove doubt, for development in Area A (refer Schedule 4), the infrastructure requirements are those of this infrastructure plan and not Brisbane City Plan60.